 5260 Business Communication

 6236 Applied Management

 7157 Local and wide area computer networks

 7163 Designing a local area computer network

-Successful completion of the two year Diploma in Business Computing programme leads to the award:
+Graduates of the Diploma in Business Computing (Level 7) are able to demonstrate:

 Applicants must have:

 - a minimum of 14 numeracy credits at level 1 or higher in Mathematics or Pangarau on the Directory of Assessment Standards; and